Brookesia decaryi: Geographic range

-B. decaryi can only be found on the island of Madagascar in Ankarafantsika National Park (Parc National d'Ankarafantsika), northwest Madagascar.
+Brookesia decaryi can only be found on the island of Madagascar in Ankarafantsika National Park (Parc National d'Ankarafantsika), northwest Madagascar.

 Habitat

-B. decaryi can only be found at elevations under 200 m above sea level.
+Brookesia decaryi can only be found at elevations under 200 m above sea level.
 The species can be found over an area of 1300 km2 – the size of the Parc National d'Ankarafantsika – in dry forest.

 Reproduction

-B. decaryi is oviparous.
+Brookesia decaryi is oviparous.
 However, details about its reproduction are unknown, although clutch sizes between two and five eggs have previously been found.

 Behavior

-B. decaryi is diurnal (sleeps at night, awake in the day) and sleeps at a mean height of 0.17 m, mainly on small plants, logs (fallen), and small trees.
+Brookesia decaryi is diurnal (sleeps at night, awake in the day) and sleeps at a mean height of 0.17 m, mainly on small plants, logs (fallen), and small trees.

 Conservation status

-B. decaryi is classed as endangered by the IUCN, and the population might be decreasing.
+Brookesia decaryi is classed as endangered by the IUCN, and the population might be decreasing.
 It is protected under the laws of Malagasy (Madagascar), although it can be collected, if authorised.
 However, collection in the Parc National d'Ankarafantsika is not permitted.
 The spiny leaf chameleon is threatened by wood harvesting, fires, farming, and ranching.